Arvind-Kumar-1/Parallax-Website/README.md

 # Parallax-Website
-This is a Parallax Website
+This is a Parallax Website built using HTML and CSS only.
+Author - Arvind Kumar